 What I like about the Greenlight Debit card

 The thing I like the most about the Greenlight card is that we can make purchases online and in stores for my kids directly from their cards.
 In the past I had to take cash from their piggy banks and deposit it into my account then make purchases.
 Not that there is anything wrong with that, but I want to teach my kids that just because you have a plastic credit card, that doesn’t mean you can swipe it or run it endlessly. 😉

-Also, my son loves to play games like Fortnite and Roblox.
+Also, my son loves to play games like Fortnite.
 Rather than having my credit card on file, I can put their credit card on file.
 This gives me more peace of mind that if their card got hacked (or misused) it wouldn’t be my credit card in peril.

 My other favorite thing about this card is controlling their allowance by the click of a button and not having to worry about cash.
 Let’s be honest, dividing cash out for my kids for allowance was always a pain since I rarely have much cash anyways.

 What I don’t like about the Greenlight Debit card